 Form: 1- Trainer: Roger Charlton Owner: Khalid Abdullah

-Full brother to Group 2-placed dual 6f 2yo winner (including at Group 3 level) Fair Eva and a half brother to useful 8-8.5f AW winner Hakka, out of a very smart 6-7f winner (including twice at Group 1 level) who was a full sister to Group 1-placed French 6f-1m winner (including Group 3/Listed level) Helleborine.
+Full brother to Group 2-placed dual 6f 2yo winner (including at Group 3 level) Fair Eva and a half brother to useful 8-8.5f AW winner Hakka, out of a very smart 6-7f winner (including twice at Group 1 level) who was a full sister to Group 1-placed French 6f-1m winner (including at Group 3/Listed level) Helleborine.
 This colt made a winning start to his career in a 7f maiden at Ascot last September (11/10 market leader), tracking the leaders and pushed along three furlongs out, soon warming to the task and taking up the running inside the two furlong marker, sticking on well throughout the final furlong to run out a 1¾-length winner over Wadilsafa.
 For all it was a fairly workmanlike performance, it’s hard to believe this colt – a strong, good-looking sort boasting an excellent pedigree – won’t prove capable of a whole lot better in time; will relish another furlong at the very least and, though a race such as the 2000 Guineas may come a little too soon in his development, he rates an excellent prospect for the season ahead.

 KNIGHT TO BEHOLD (b c Sea The Stars – Angel Of The Gwaun)